Contracts improve correctness, but they do not remove the need for tests.

 do

-let freq := word_frequencies("to be or not to be")
+let freq := word_frequencies("To be or not to be")

 print("word frequency tests passed")